maevadevs/Learn-SQL-Server/02-dml-dql/10-pivot/01-pivot.md

 - Instead of manually listing the column names in `PIVOT()`, we can use `QUOTENAME()` to generate them
 - `LEFT()` removes the last comma from the `@columns` string
 - The `QUOTENAME()` function wraps the category name by the square brackets
+  - This helps when the values to be columns have spaces

 ```sql
 --Generating the column names list into a variable